 This study was conducted in accordance with the tenets of the Declaration of Helsinki, at Schepens Eye Research Institute (Boston, MA) and Spaulding Rehabilitation Hospital (Boston, MA).
 Informed consent was obtained from all the participants.
 The study was approved by the local institutional review boards of Mass Eye and Ear (Boston, MA).

-NOTE: Subject inclusion criteria were prior diagnosis of horizontal strabismus (constant or intermittent exotropia or esotropia) and no other visual impairments.
+NOTE: Patient inclusion criteria were prior diagnosis of horizontal strabismus (constant or intermittent exotropia or esotropia) and no other visual impairments.
 This study was a part of a larger one reported previously12.
-Data for 14 subjects recruited in the US in the larger study12 are reported here with permission.
+Data for 14 patients recruited in the US in the larger study12 are reported here with permission.
 An optometrist specialized in vision rehabilitation who routinely evaluate strabismus in clinic performed prism and alternate cover test, following by measurement with the app to prevent bias of the cover test results by the objective app measurement.

 Prepare the test